 For first time coders, I recommend clicking the "Blink an LED" example button that Particle nicely provides.

 For all you pros out there, its up to you now.
-Keep in mind that the photon is flashed over the cloud, and not by a USB connection, so a strong Wi-Fi point is always good, if you want your firmware to load faster.
+Keep in mind that the photon is flashed over the cloud, and not by a USB connection, so a strong WiFi point is always good, if you want your firmware to update faster, and your code to download faster.

 To install/flash your code, or the example code, click the lightning bolt at the top left